 Effective Distributed Training¶

 In this topic guide, we focus on effective techniques for distributed training.
-Before reading this guide, we recommend that users first read the Distributed Training how-to guide, which describes how to configure distributed training, and the Optimizing Distributed Training topic guide, which describes the optimizations available in Determined for distributed training.
+Before reading this guide, we recommend that users first read the Training: Distributed Training document, which describes how to configure optimized distributed training.

 In this topic guide, we will cover:

 How distributed training in Determined works.

 How to train effectively with large batch sizes.

 Model characteristics that affect the performance of distributed training.